Originally Published in March 2018

-Like most people, you probably don’t think about your water heater very often.
+Like most people in Taylorville, IL, you probably don’t think about your water heater very often.
 It might only come to mind if your showers aren’t as hot as they used to be or if you’ve noticed a puddle of water near your unit.
 While water heater repair is viable in many situations, sometimes it’s better to install a new one.

 When You Need Water Heater Repair